KxSystems/docs/docs/interfaces/protobuf/examples.md

 `HQ`Newry`Belfast!((`Head_Office`Brian_Conlon_House;54.17913;-6.337371;2020.0..
 ```

-## Save Serialized Data
+## Save serialized data

-You can serialize and save data to a file sepcifying a target schema and the target file name.
+You can serialize and save data to a file by specifying a target schema and the target file name.

 ```q
 q).protobufkdb.saveMessage[`Office; "proto/record_HQ"; HQ]
 ```

-## Load Serialized Data
+## Load serialized data

-Retrieve data serialized and saved to a file based on a specified schema
+Retrieve data serialized and saved to a file based on a specified schema.

 ```q
 q).protobufkdb.loadMessage[`Office; "proto/record_HQ"]